 Do some research and create a graphical report on the formation of the Hawaiian Islands.
 Be creative and illustrate the processes by which these islands came to exist, and the origins of their landforms and features.
 How are these processes continuing today?
 To help explain the process, you may choose to develop an animated presentation.

-When you have completed this lesson, refer to your course doc for instructions on submitting your work to your teacher.
-Whenever possible, scan and link all project elements to your course doc.
+When you have completed this lesson, share your work with your teacher.
 If you are unsure about how to submit a project, let your teacher know.